Bloomberg L.P. (Global Data)

 Can Bloomberg or its attorneys contact me about this case?

 Employers are generally permitted to contact unrepresented employees about a case, that is, until they have filed a consent to sue – as long as they are not deceptive, coercive or do not try to dissuade workers from participating in a case.
-Even though they are not permitted to do so, employers and their counsel have in many cases tried to discourage employees from joining wage hour cases, which is NOT permissible.
-And they have tried to get employees to make a statement that can later harm their ability to join a lawsuit or otherwise interfere with their claims.
+This also means that employers and their counsel are not permitted to coerce employees into making statement that can later harm their ability to join a lawsuit or otherwise interfere with their claims.
 Here are the rules for employer attorney contact with employees about a case: First, employers’ attorneys should advise employees that they should secure their own counsel before speaking with the attorney.
 Second, Attorneys for the employer may not give employees legal advice.
 Third, employers’ attorneys are not permitted to give false or misleading information about a case.
 Fourth, they are required to inform an employee that they represent the company and that the employee is not required to give a statement.
 You should know that statements that employees give to employers or their lawyers are generally sought to defend the company against the suit seeking back wages the company may owe its employees, including wages owed to the specific employee giving the statement.
 Getman, Sweeney & Dunn strongly believes that employees who may have back wage claims should NOT give statements to an employer or its attorneys without receiving legal advice first.
 If you are asked to provide information or give a statement, you can contact Getman, Sweeney & Dunn immediately.
 The call is free and confidential.